protectwise/troika/packages/troika-3d-text/README.md

 - `charSequences` - A string or array of string character sequences for which to pre-generate glyph SDF textures.
 Note that this _will_ honor ligature substitution, so you may need to specify ligature sequences in addition to their individual characters to get all possible glyphs, e.g. `["t", "h", "th"]` to get the "t" and "h" glyphs plus the "th" glyph.

 - `callback` - A function that will be called when the preloading is complete.

+## Carets and Selection Ranges

+In addition to rendering text, it is possible to access positioning information for caret placement and selection ranges.
+To access that info, use the `getCaretAtPoint` and `getSelectionRects` utility functions.
+Both of these functions take a `textRenderInfo` object as input, which you can get from the `TextMesh` object either in the `sync()` callback or from its `textRenderInfo` property after sync has completed.

+#### `getCaretAtPoint(textRenderInfo, x, y)`

+This returns the caret position nearest to a given x/y position in the local text plane.
+This is useful for placing an editing caret based on a click or ther raycasted event.
+The return value is an object with the following properties:

+- `x` - x position of the caret
+- `y` - y position of the caret's bottom
+- `height` - height of the caret, based on the current fontSize and lineHeight
+- `charIndex` - the index in the original input string of this caret's target character.
+The caret will be for the position _before_ that character.
+For the final caret position, this will be equal to the string length.
+For ligature glyphs, this will be for the first character in the ligature sequence.

+#### `getSelectionRects(textRenderInfo, start, end)`

+This returns a list of rectangles covering all the characters within a given character range.
+This is useful for highlighting a selection range.
+The return value is an array of objects, each with `{left, top, right, bottom}` properties in the local text plane.